mrpejker/cardano-e2e-example/tutorial/preliminaries/setup_and_run.rst

 Client side
 -----------

-The client side, as we mentioned, is going to run the web server.
+The client side, as we mentioned, is going to run the dApp webpage service.
 In contrast with the server side, we don’t need a particular environment, but we need to ensure we are using `node 16.x` version, which is as simple as doing :code:`nvm install 16.14.2` and then :code:`nvm use 16`.